itsvetkov1/Sentient-Inbox/docs/system-instructions.md

 - Scalability and maintenance
 - Security and data protection

-This architecture ensures a robust, scalable system that can evolve while maintaining reliable email processing capabilities.
+This architecture ensures a robust, scalable system that provides timely responses to meeting-related emails while maintaining reliable processing capabilities and appropriate human oversight when needed.